viswa2/DevOps/aws-fundamentals/README.md

 ## AWS Artifact ##
 AWS Artifact is your go-to, central resource for compliance-related information that matters to you.
 It provides on-demand access to AWS’ security and compliance reports and selects online agreements.

+## Amazon Lex ##
+Amazon Lex is a service for building conversational interfaces using voice and text.
+Powered by the same conversational engine as Amazon Alexa, Amazon Lex provides high-quality speech recognition and language understanding capabilities, enabling the addition of sophisticated, natural language ‘chatbots’ to new and existing applications.